 Strategies for Stopping a Panic Attack

 Most people only have a few panic attacks in their lifetimes, but if you experience them more regularly, you should learn coping strategies for stopping a panic attack when you feel one coming on.
-Here are some grounding techniques you can use to take the power back.
+These strategies can also be useful when learning how to calm down from an anxiety attack.
+Use these grounding techniques to take your power back.

 1. Use Deep Breathing Exercises